-At VMworld 2013, VMware unveiled its next-generation network virtualization platform, NSX, delivering the entire networking and security model from Layer 2 through Layer
+At VMworld 2013, VMware unveiled its next-generation network virtualization platform, NSX, delivering the entire networking and security model from Layer 2 through Layer 7 in software, decoupled from the underlying network hardware.

 Once you've got network virtualization, you've essentially jacked up the world and can start operating on it.